wavemaker/docs/learn/react-native/app-loader.md

 **Apply Style to Widget**

-Using the following example, apply style for a specific Widget on the Page.
+Using the following example, you can customise background color, border width of Skeleton and other properties for a specific widget in the page.

 ```css
 .app-label .app-skeleton{